devlucky/Kakapo/README.md

 ```

 The handler will have to return a `Serializable` object that will define the response once the URL of a request is matched.
-When a `Router` intercepts a request, it  automatically serialize the `Serializable` object returned by the handler and converts it to `Data`.
+When a `Router` intercepts a request, it automatically serializes the `Serializable` object returned by the handler and converts it to `Data`.

 ```Swift
 router.get("/users/:id") { request in